 Cold Ironing Involves Several Steps:

 In addition to good ironing techniques, practicing ironing is another household task that requires practice.
 The first thing you need to do is read your clothing labels carefully.
-Your clothes indicate the basic and essential ironing instructions!
+The label on your clothes will indicate any essential ironing and washing instructions!
 Knowing how to read and understand clothing labels is necessary for this.
+Some examples are below.

 Regarding Ironing, Represented by This Icon: